saeedmasoudie/pywarp/README.md

 - 🎨 **Dynamic Theme Compatibility**: Automatically adapts to your system's dark/light mode.
 - 🗂 **Resource Integration**: Bundles settings and assets directly into the app with Qt Resource System for portability.
 - ⚡ **Exclude IP/Domain**: Manage exclusions directly from the Advanced Settings.
-- 🔗 **Proxy Chain**: you can add an extra proxy after Warp to expose your own IP and strengthen your privacy.

 ---